WangLab-SCSIO/Prophage_Tracer/README.md

-     -n  INT     minimal size of a prophage (default: 5000) -a  INT     minimal length of attchment site (default: 3) -t  INT     number of threads used for BlastN (default: 1) -s  INT     minimal event of split reads required for supporting a prophage candidate -d  INT     minimal event of discordant read pairs required for supporting a prophage candidat
+     -n  INT     minimal size of a prophage (default: 5000) -a  INT     minimal length of attchment site (default: 3) -t  INT     number of threads used for BlastN (default: 1) -s  INT     minimal event of split reads required for supporting a prophage candidate (default: 1) -d  INT     minimal event of discordant read pairs required for supporting a prophage candidat (default: 1)
 ```

 #### Typical output